wikfeldt/longtalk-coderefinery/talk.md

 - Growing a community of instructors and establishing partnerships with universities and institutions.
 - All lesson material to be maintained by the community and volunteers.
 - Developing an instructor training program tailored to the CodeRefinery material.
-- Travel and accommodation for workshops to be be financed by the hosting institution.
+- Travel and accommodation for workshops to be financed by the hosting institution.

 ---